greenelab/deep-review/sections/02_intro.md

 #### Patient Treatment

-Studies in this category aim to recommend patient treatment, predict treatment outcome, or guide future development of new therapies..
+Although the application of deep learning to patient treatment is just beginning, we expect a dramatic increase in methods aiming to recommend patient treatment, predict treatment outcome, and guide future development of new therapies.
 Specifically, effort in this area aims to identify drug targets, identify drug interactions or predict drug response.
 One recent approach for predicting drug response is the use of protein structure to predict drug